Alak-Hul/Library-Management-System/Readme.txt

 Installation
   1. Clone the repository:
   git clone https://github.com/Alak-Hul/Library-Management-System.git
+  2. Navigate to the directory:
+  cd Library-Management-System
-  2. Run the Application:
+  3. Run the Application:
-  python [path to the directory]/Main.py
+  python Main.py

 How to use